What is the FAFSA Simplification Act?

 - The form will be available in 11 languages to benefit those who aren’t native English speakers.

-- The Department will upgrade its entire Federal Student Aid platform, adding tools that will allow students to import tax return information, as well as their personal and parental details as soon as they start the form.
-This will not only reduce the time spent filling out the form but will also improve the accuracy of the information provided.
+- The entire Federal Student Aid platform will be upgraded with tools that allow students to import tax return information, as well as their personal and parental details as soon as they start the form.
+This will reduce the time spent completing the form and improve information accuracy.

 - Students will be able to see if they qualify for the Pell Grant using their household income and family size before they even fill out the FAFSA.